hrmsk66/captcha-at-edge/README.md

 # CAPTCHA at the edge

 Present clients with a CAPTCHA challenge to verify that they are not a bot.
-This C@E app is intended to be used as a backend to a VCL service; the VCL service should be configured to forward high-risk requests to this app for validation.
+This Compute@Edge app is intended to be used as a backend to a VCL service; the VCL service should be configured to forward high-risk requests to this app for validation.

 ![captcha_mini](https://user-images.githubusercontent.com/30490956/180640532-e10ad0da-b2da-4da3-96d0-37601bb8c654.jpg)